This entry is also available in: Russian Chinese (Traditional)

 In 1936, the Ministry of Defence of Belgium announced a tender for design of heavy military motorcycle for communication, logistics and fire support.
 A lot of motorcycle manufacturers have responded to that call.
 On one hand, they saw an opportunity to make a serious profit off it and recover from the consequences of the world economic crisis [the production of vehicles in those years had fallen to a couple of thousands a year].
-On the other hand, being also the world’s leading armory companies, some of the manufacturers were seeking that necessary connection with the Ministry of Defence.
+On the other hand, as the world’s leading armory companies, some manufacturers were seeking the necessary connection with the Ministry of Defence.

-It is noteworthy that the three largest motorcycle manufacturers [FN, Gillet Herstal и Sarolea] suddenly moved to a new level of production using the advanced engineering designs that had very little in common with what they had done before.
-For the first time, they’ve introduced such a useful device for the off-road vehicle as a sidecar wheel drive, outperforming even the Germans and the British.
-It’s almost as if at that time all of the inspiration was concentrated in Herstal, Belgium, where all three factories were located.
+It is noteworthy that the three largest motorcycle manufacturers [FN, Gillet Herstal и Sarolea] suddenly switched to the new level of production using the advanced engineering designs that had very little in common with what they had done before.
+For the first time, they’ve introduced a very useful device for the off-road vehicle such as a sidecar wheel drive, outperforming even the Germans and the British.
+It was almost as if at that time all of the inspiration was concentrated in Herstal, Belgium, where all three factories were located.

 If the Gillet Herstal 720 AB was very differed from all the contestants and military motorcycles from other countries [it was the only vehicle with two-stroke engine], the Sarolea 38H and FN M12a SM, at first glance, looked like twins.
 One might have thought that the designers of both companies exchanged drawings during lunch!
 But once you go into detail, the cardinal differences become visible.

 Gillet Herstal 720 AB from the collection «Motorworld by V.Sheynov»